 Her love and admiration for Prophet Elisha was sincere and generous, but her ability to actually provide support for Elisha and his cause was due to the fact that she and her husband owned their own home and could do with it whatever they chose.
 One very important position to have is the ability to support important causes in tangible ways with your own resources or monetary funds.

 Many Christian causes and Christian institutions have been made possible by the generosity of people with means.
 When we own assets, we have the option to do more than just pray for people and projects that we love and support.
 We can make those resources available to protect the church and its leaders from begging for support; and perhaps even compromising their principles in order to make ends meet.

 Ownership allows flexibility to support our church community.
-Both Elisha and Bishop Washington had physical nurture and people with means who made places for them in the homes that they owned because the people of the church had the means to do so.
+Both Elisha and Bishop Washington had people with means who made places for them in the homes that they owned because the people of the church had the means to do so.

 Culled from Meditation for Financial Freedom Vol 4.